Matt Kopa

-Early years
+Early life

 Kopa earned many accolades as both an offensive and defensive lineman while attending Elk Grove High School in Elk Grove, California.
-Kopa burst on to the national spotlight during his Junior year following his outstanding performance at the Palo Alto Nike Camp.
+Kopa burst on to the national spotlight during his junior year following his outstanding performance at the Palo Alto Nike Camp.
 In 2004, Kopa was ranked as the #82 player in the nation, and the #7 defensive end in the country according to Rivals.com.
 He played in the CaliFlorida Bowl at the Orange Bowl in Miami, Florida on January 2, 2005.

 College career

-Kopa committed very early in the recruiting process to Stanford, and maintained his allegiance to the Cardinal following the firing of Head Coach Buddy Teevens.
-He began his career playing on the defensive line for Head Coach Walt Harris.
-After redshirting his Freshman year, he won the battle for the starting defensive end position in 2006, but suffered a hyperextended elbow during the final week of Training Camp that marginalized his performance until the last month of the season.
-In 2007, Jim Harbaugh became the new Head Coach at Stanford, and asked Kopa to move over to the offensive line.
+Kopa committed very early in the recruiting process to Stanford, and maintained his allegiance to the Cardinal following the firing of head coach Buddy Teevens.
+He began his career playing on the defensive line for head coach Walt Harris.
+After redshirting his freshman year, he won the battle for the starting defensive end position in 2006, but suffered a hyperextended elbow during the final week of training camp that marginalized his performance until the last month of the season.
+In 2007, Jim Harbaugh became the new head coach at Stanford, and asked Kopa to move over to the offensive line.
 As a Junior, Kopa played both as a reserve offensive tackle and tight end.
 Kopa eventually played in 35 career games with the Cardinal.
 He had seven starts including starting the final six games of the 2008 season, five at right tackle and one at left guard.
-Kopa was projected to have a breakout season in 2009 and be one of the top offensive tackles taken in the 2010 NFL Draft.
+Kopa was projected to have a breakout season in 2009 and be one of the top offensive tackles taken in the 2010 NFL draft.
 Unfortunately, he injured his foot while playing in the 2009 season opener against Washington State and missed the rest of the season after undergoing surgery at Stanford University Hospital.
 Kopa petitioned the NCAA to play a 6th year, but was denied.
 Kopa graduated in 2010 from Stanford University with a degree in mechanical engineering.